Analyze successful stores in existing markets

 Generate trade area rings

-Before creating the trade areas, you will select the highest-scoring candidate site so that the trade area creation is limited to this single location.
+Before creating the trade areas, you'll select the highest-scoring candidate site so that the trade area creation is limited to this single location.

-- In the Contents pane, right-click Candidate_Sites, point to Selection, and select Make this the only selectable layer.
+- Right-click the Candidate Sites layer, point to Selection, and choose Make this the only selectable layer.

-- On the ribbon, on the Map tab, in the Selection group, click Select.
+- On the ribbon, on the Map tab, in the Selection group, click the Select button.

 - Click the